r3tex/CQLdriver.jl/README.md

 julia> session, cluster, err = cqlinit(hosts, threads = 1, connections = 2, queuesize = 4096, bytelimit = 65536, requestlimit = 256)
 julia> cqlclose(session, cluster)
 ```
-The driver is quite smart about detecting all the nodes in the cluster and keeping the connection alive.
+The driver tries to be smart about detecting all the nodes in the cluster and keeping the connection alive.

 ### Writing data
 `cqlwrite()` takes a `DataFrame` with named columns.